 The Formative Review Coordinator generates a list of eligible grantees that started within the last 12-18 months grouped by Project Officer .
 Project Officers then review documents (e.g., the grant application, any notes, Annual Performance Reports), email and phone correspondence of the grantees on the list.
 They then complete a Formative Review Screening Form for only the grantees they believe could benefit from Formative Review.
 Senior management approves the master list.

-The selected grantees prepare powerpoint presentations that comply with the preparation instructions and provide web addresses where reviewers and NIDRR can download and review them before the facilitated formative review teleconference.
+The selected grantees prepare powerpoint presentations that comply with the preparation instructions and provide web addresses where reviewers and NIDILRR can download and review them before the facilitated formative review teleconference.

 During Formative Review